by: Thomas Young

 Is it clear what the company does?

 The first question to ask involves users understanding what your site is about.
 A clear ten-to-twelve-word tagline should communicate this so ten out of ten users understand what your company does.
-Push your web marketing team to make sure the site’s message is easily understood and test your assumptions with your target market.
+Push your strategic digital marketing team to make sure the site’s message is easily understood and test your assumptions with your target market.

 Does the website have a clear branding tagline?

 Your tagline should also mention your company’s unique value and how you are different from competitors.
 Take time in preparing your tagline.
 The tagline is part of the site visitor’s first impression of your company and should be featured on the home page near your logo.